Programs

 - Unveiling of new, original artwork by Lynn Vandevort

--Expressions of South Newbury Union Chapel Art Exhibit
+-Expressions of South Newbury -Union Chapel Art Exhibit

 Exploring Geauga's 18 Sites on the National Register of Historic Places